chr1st0scli/RainLisp/RainLisp/Docs/quick-start.md

 ﻿# Quick Start
-This guide is designed to help you get started quickly, but it also contains supplementary information to the rest of the documentation.
+This guide is designed to help you get started with RainLisp quickly.

-The author tried to make no assumptions about the reader's level in programming;
+It also contains supplementary information to the rest of the documentation.

-the intention is that it will be readable by everyone.
-Though, some bias might have been introduced, so it's always useful to have at least some experience.
+The author tried to give it some introductory programming course characteristics, so that anyone can benefit from it.

-The quick start guide also presents some general educational information that can be applicable in other contexts too.
+Despite the fact that it focuses on RainLisp and LISP in general, it presents some general educational information that can be applicable in other contexts too.

 It is recommended to download RainLisp console to follow along the examples.